tuxfuxch/yarc/README.md

 	- lean the top-edge of your mobile towards you, it goes up
 	- lean the top-edge of your mobile  down (lower, than it would be than lying on a flat surface)
-	- put your mobile with screen facing down on a flat surface: it pauses. take your mobile back in your hand like you hold it (not flat screen facing up, take in in your hand as you would typlicly hold it to type something, it plays again
+	- put your mobile with screen facing down on a flat surface: it pauses. take your mobile back in your hand like you hold it (not flat screen facing up, take in in your hand as you would typically hold it to type something, it plays again

 ###Key Map